apache/apisix/docs/en/latest/plugins/consumer-restriction.md

 ## Description

-The `consumer-restriction` Plugin allows users to configure access restrictions on Consumer, Route, Service, or Global Rule.
+The `consumer-restriction` Plugin allows users to configure access restrictions on Consumer, Route, Service, or Consumer Group.

 ## Attributes